Grails-Plugin-Consortium/grails-cxf-client/README.md

 This plugin provides a convenient way to run wsdl2java as a grails run target in your project.
 You must have apache cxf installed on your machine somewhere for this to work correctly.

-I have mine installed in c:\apps\apache-cxf-2.4.2 so I will add the [installDir] config setting to my configuration node to tell the script where to get grab the cxf classes to put on the classpath.
+I have mine installed in c:\apps\apache-cxf-2.4.2 so I will add the [installDir] config setting to my configuration node to tell the script where to find the apache cxf classes to put on the classpath.

     cxf {
         installDir = "C:/apps/apache-cxf-2.4.2" //only used for wsdl2java script target